dr-jts/maptest/README.md

 ## Features

 * Display WMS and ArcGIS map services and layers
+* Single image or tiled overlays
 * Zoom to any map extent
 * Selectable base maps
 * Metric response time for map load (last request & stats)
+* Query map response to view errors
 * Log requests with times
+* Manual or Auto Reload

 ## To Do